antonschneider90/antonschneider90.github.io/resume.md

 ### Education

+* 2022-2023: Reforge - Selective growth-focused programs for experienced professionals in marketing, product, data, and engineering
 * 2019-2020: Stanford University - Continuing Studies in Data Visualizations with Python, Statistics for Machine Learning and Product Management for AI
 * 2011-2015: University of St. Gallen - M.A.
 International Relations and Governance (Double Master's Program)
 * 2011-2015: Sciences Po Paris - M.A.
 Finance & Strategy (Double Master's Program)